Ausonius: Biography

 Having completed his studies, he trained for some time as an advocate, but he preferred teaching.
-In 334 he became a grammaticus (instructor) at a school of rhetoric in Bordeaux, and afterwards a rhetor or professor.
+In 334 he became a grammaticus (instructor) at a school of rhetoric in Bordeaux and afterwards a rhetor or professor.
 His teaching attracted many pupils, some of whom became eminent in public life.
 His most famous pupil was the poet Paulinus, who later became a Christian and Bishop of Nola.

-After thirty years of this work Ausonius was summoned by emperor Valentinian I to teach his son, Gratian, the heir-apparent.
-When Valentinian took Gratian on the German campaigns of 368–9, Ausonius accompanied them.
-Ausonius was able to turn literary skill into political capital.
+After thirty years of that work, Ausonius was summoned by Emperor Valentinian I to teach his son, Gratian, the heir-apparent.
+When Valentinian took Gratian on the German campaigns of 368–369, Ausonius accompanied them.
+Ausonius turned literary skill into political capital.
 In recognition of his services emperor Valentinian bestowed on Ausonius the rank of quaestor.
 His presence at court gave Ausonius the opportunity to connect with a number of influential people.
-In 369 he met Quintus Aurelius Symmachus; their friendship proved mutually beneficial.
+In 369, he met Quintus Aurelius Symmachus; their friendship proved mutually beneficial.

-Gratian liked and respected his tutor, and when he himself became emperor in 375 he began bestowing on Ausonius and his family the highest civil honors.
-That year Ausonius was made Praetorian Prefect of Gaul, campaigned against the Alemanni and received as part of his booty a slave-girl, Bissula (to whom he addressed a poem), while his father, though nearly ninety years old, was given the rank of Prefect of Illyricum.
+Gratian liked and respected his tutor, and when he became emperor in 375, he began bestowing on Ausonius and his family the highest civil honors.
+That year Ausonius was made Praetorian Prefect of Gaul, campaigned against the Alemanni and received as part of his booty a slave girl, Bissula (to whom he addressed a poem), and his father, though nearly ninety years old, was given the rank of prefect of Illyricum.

 In 376 Ausonius's son, Hesperius, was made proconsul of Africa.
-In 379 Ausonius was awarded the consulate, the highest Roman honor.
+In 379 Ausonius was awarded the consulate, the highest Roman honour.

-In 383 the army of Britain, led by Magnus Maximus, revolted against Gratian and assassinated him at Lyons; and when emperor Valentinian II was driven out of Italy, Ausonius retired to his estates near Burdigala (now Bordeaux) in Gaul.
-When Magnus Maximus was overthrown by emperor Theodosius I in 388, Ausonius did not leave his country estates.
-They were, he says, his nidus senectutis, the "nest of his old age", and there he spent the rest of his days, composing poetry and writing to many eminent contemporaries, several of whom had been his pupils.
+In 383, the army of Britain, led by Magnus Maximus, revolted against Gratian and assassinated him at Lyons; and when Emperor Valentinian II was driven out of Italy, Ausonius retired to his estates near Burdigala (now Bordeaux), in Gaul.
+Magnus Maximus was overthrown by Emperor Theodosius I in 388, but Ausonius did not leave his country estates.
+They were, he says, his nidus senectutis, the "nest of his old age", and there, he spent the rest of his days, composing poetry and writing to many eminent contemporaries, several of whom had been his pupils.
 His estates supposedly included the land now owned by Château Ausone, which takes its name from him.

-Ausonius appears to have been a late and perhaps not very enthusiastic convert to Christianity.
+Ausonius appears to have been a late convert to Christianity.
 He died about 395.

-His grandson, Paulinus of Pella, was also a poet; his works attest to the devastation which Ausonius's Gaul would face soon after his death.
+His grandson, Paulinus of Pella, was also a poet.
+His works attest to the devastation that Ausonius's Gaul would face soon after his death.